John Augustus Sutter Jr.

-John Augustus Sutter Jr. (October 25, 1826 – September 21, 1897) was a founder and planner of the City of Sacramento in California, a U.S. Consul in Acapulco, Mexico and the son of German-born but Swiss-raised American pioneer John Augustus Sutter Sr.
+John Augustus Sutter Jr. (October 25, 1826 – September 21, 1897), known in Spanish as Don Juan Augusto Sutter, was a founder and planner of the City of Sacramento in California, a U.S. Consul in Acapulco, Mexico and the son of noted Californian pioneer John Augustus Sutter Sr.

 Biography

 John Sutter Jr. was born on Oct.
 25, 1826 in Burgdorf, Switzerland.
 In May 1834, in order to avoid debtors' prison, his father, John Sutter Sr. left his family in Switzerland, departing for the United States.
 Eventually the elder Sutter settled in California.
 While in California, initially the father's fortunes had seemed to improve.
 The son was afterwards raised by his single mother, Anna Sutter, and put through counting school.
 While the younger Sutter was still a minor living in Europe, Sutter Sr. had decided to transfer to his son, some of his land holdings from the Mexican land grant which he called New Helvetia.
 Word eventually reached Sutter Jr. that while his father was in California, he had again managed to get himself back into debt.
 In 1848, with the aim of helping manage his father's business affairs, John Sutter Jr. emigrated to California.